 Under normal circumstances members will not be allowed to buy-up or buy-down from one benefit option to another during the course of a benefit year.
-In the case of a member requiring a mid-year upgrade, a request should be addressed in writing to the Board of Trustees for consideration.
-In the event of the Board of Trustees approving such a request, the change will be made, backdated to 1 January with additional payments being requested to cover the difference in monthly contributions.
+In the case of a member requiring a mid-year upgrade, a request should be addressed in writing to the Fund for consideration.
+In the event of the Fund approving such a request, the change will be made, backdated to 1 January with additional payments being requested to cover the difference in monthly contributions.
 Therefore, members need to ensure that they are adequately insured for any potential major medical expenses.